Ceramic vs induction hobs: Which one is right for your kitchen, budget, and cooking habits?

 "Ceramic hobs heat the full cooking zone, creating increased opportunities for heat to escape, as well as risking accidental burns," says Maurizio Servergnini, "and they only achieve approximately 70% efficiency."

-Overall, the modern technology of an induction hobs means it is better prepared to cater for busy lives where the kitchen is the hub of the home.
-Safety settings and a cool-to-touch surface will far out-weigh any negatives for those who have kids or pets.
+Overall, the modern technology of an induction hob means it is better prepared to cater for busy lives where the kitchen is the hub of the home.
+Safety settings and a cool-to-the-touch surface will far outweigh any negatives for those with children or pets.

-Meanwhile the benefits of ceramic hobs do little to combat the practical negatives of the inefficient and lasting heat that goes hand-in-hand.
+Meanwhile, the benefits of ceramic hobs do little to offset the practical downsides of the inefficient, long-lasting heat that comes with them.

 Still unsure?
-Check out our guide to 'what is an aga?' which uses a cast iron top which cooks food gently.
+Check out our guide to 'what is an aga?'
+It features a cast-iron top that gently cooks food.

 Ceramic vs induction hobs: Which is more expensive?

-The question of which is more expensive a ceramic or induction hob will come down to priorities in budgeting.
+The question of which is more expensive in ceramic vs induction hobs will come down to priorities in budgeting.
 "Induction hobs will usually require more up-front investment than a ceramic alternative, however the former can achieve greater energy efficiencies when cooking," advises Maurizio Servergnini.

 The price gap is, however, closing.
 A ceramic hob can cost under £100 (particularly when supplied as part of a package with an oven), but there are induction hobs out there which can cost from just £150 upwards.

-If you don't want to invest right away, an induction hob won't be for you, but of you're looking for long-term savings ceramic falls flat.
+If you don't want to invest right away, an induction hob won't be for you, but if you're looking for long-term savings, ceramic falls flat.

 Which is cheaper to run induction or ceramic hob?

 Induction hobs use overall less electricity than ceramic hobs, but require more when used for the same amount of time.
-Maurizio Servergnini says: "Approx. 90% of energy used on induction hobs is transferred to heating the food," meaning that induction hobs are also more efficient to run than ceramic hobs.
+However, "approximately 90% of energy used on induction hobs is transferred to heating the food," says Maurizio Servergnini, meaning that induction hobs are more efficient to run than ceramic hobs.

 For instance, according to Trusted Reviews, an induction hob will cost £199.29 if used every day for an hour while a ceramic hob will cost £168.63.